Magen zawko

 Then one quiet afternoon, alone in my apartment, everything shifted.

-I heard God speak.
-In a voice like a whisper and a roar he spoke.
+He spoke in a voice like a whisper and a roar.
 It was all I could hear and see, he said, “Come back to me.”
 I was being called home.

 I collapsed.
 I dropped to my knees, overcome, sobbing on the carpet as I prayed—truly prayed—for the first time in years.

 On February 20, 2012, I was Biblically baptized.
 My priorities, my relationships, my work, and how I spent my time all began to shift.
-It wasn’t just a moment of public declaration, it was the start of a new way of living, one rooted in obedience, purpose, and a growing hunger to know God more deeply.
+It wasn’t just a moment of public declaration; it was the start of a new way of living, one rooted in obedience, purpose, and a growing hunger to know God more deeply.

 Life didn’t get easier, but became more peaceful.
-In the years that followed, I met and married my husband, welcomed our first child, grieved the unexpected loss of my mother, gave birth to our second child, and stepped away from my full-time career to launch my own business.
+In the years that followed, I met and married my husband, welcomed our first child, deeply grieved the unexpected loss of my mother, gave birth to our second child, and stepped away from my full-time career to launch my own solo-marketing business.
 Through every high and low, God continued to lead, refine, and reveal Himself, faithfully building a life far greater than I had ever imagined.

 Faith In Focus